 This is an optional step.
-But, if you want to stay cleared everything about your ranking and be careful of competitors, then you should follow this step.
+But, if you want to stay clear on your ranking and be careful of competitors, you should follow this step.

-Among keyword rank tracker tools, I prefer to use SEMrush tracker.
-It allows me to track keyword rank positions in different search engines such as Google.com, Google.co.uk, Google.fr and Google.in.
+Among keyword rank tracker tools, I prefer to use the Semrush tracker.
+It allows me to track keyword rank positions in search engines such as Google.com, Google.co.uk, Google.fr, and Google.in.

-Here’s how to track keyword ranking fluctuations of your blog post.
+Here’s how to track the keyword ranking fluctuations of your blog post.

-Step 2: In the dashboard, click on “Projects” button and create your project.
+Step 2: Click on the “Projects” button in the SEO Dashboard and create your project.

 Step 3: Add your primary domain and domain name.

-Step 4: In the dashboard, click on “Set Up” link under Position Tracking.
+Step 4: Click on the “Set Up” link under Position Tracking in the SEO Dashboard.

-Step 5: Select ‘Tracking URL’ option under Advanced Settings and Enter your blog post URL that you have published.
+Step 5: Select the ‘Tracking URL’ option under Advanced Settings and Enter the blog post URL that you have published.

 Step 6: Set location and device type.

-Step 7: Use SEMrush to define your real competitors in targeted location.
+Step 7: Use Semrush to define your real competitors in the targeted location.
 In my case, my targeted location is Google.com, desktop visitors.
 Here’re the top 5 competitors in Google.com SERP.